asyncgui/asynckivy/README.md

 ## Installation

-If you use this module, it's recommended to pin the minor version, because if it changed, it usually means some *important* breaking changes occurred.
+If you use this module, it's recommended to pin the minor version, because if it changed, it means some *important* breaking changes occurred.

 ```text
 poetry add asynckivy@~0.5